QCDIS/NaaVRE-website/Readiness-level-framework.md

 by giving the core development team advice and changing the virtual research environment where necessary.

 #### Co-development milestone
+Two milestones should be reached during co-development:
+- The publication of the metadata.
-The milestone to reach during co-development is a demonstration of a running the workflow in the virtual lab.
+- A demonstration of a running the workflow in the virtual lab.

 ### From co-development to the validation phase
 To transition from co-development to the validation phase, a usability study should be done.
 The usability study should consider at least the following criteria:
+- Documentation
+  -[ ] The virtual lab metadata is available outside the virtual lab.
+    -[ ] Metadata is tracked by version control.
 - Security
   -[ ] Personal tokens are not tracked by version control.
 - Versioning